 Performance Bonds – The performance bond guarantees that the principal will perform the duties set forth in the contract and that the principal will complete the project in accordance with the contract plans and specifications while performing all the associated obligations under the contract.
 The main purpose of the performance bond is to protect the obligee from a failure on the part of the principal.

 Labor & Material Payment Bonds – The payment bond protects sub-contractors and suppliers of labor and material.

-Closure and Post-Closure Bonds – These bonds are used to guarantee that a landfill will be closed in accordance with the obligee’s specifications after the landfill is closed and that it will be monitored in the future.
+Closure and Post-Closure Bonds – These bonds are used to guarantee that a landfill will be closed in accordance with the obligee’s specifications and after the landfill is closed that it will be monitored in the future.

 Subdivision Bond – This bond is required by municipalities generally from the developers of real estate guaranteeing any improvements the developer installs such as streets, sidewalks, storm and sanitary sewers will be installed in accordance with regulations and in some instances the bond also guarantees those contractors working for the developer will be paid.

 License and Permit Bonds – These bonds guarantee that the principal will follow the terms of the license for which they filed.
 They protect the citizens of a city, county or state from damages stemming from the actions of the principal, and require the principal to comply with all laws.
 They are a prerequisite to the granting of the license or permit.